-Pat has served on numerous statewide and national boards and councils covering water policy, renewable energy, sustainable tourism, wildlife conservation and management effectiveness.
-Prior to joining The Nature Conservancy, Pat led one of the nation’s preeminent wildlife management departments as Director of the Department of Fish, Wildlife and Parks (MFWP) in Montana.
-During his career at MFWP he served as Deputy Director, Fisheries Division Chief and numerous other positions.
-He was Montana’s representative to the Northwest Power Planning Council on Fish and Wildlife issues and served at a Trustee for the Natural Resource Damage Claims for Montana.
-He launched the MT Fish, Wildlife and Parks Foundation in 1999.
-He served as president of the Western Association of Fish and Wildlife Agencies in 1994 and president of the International Association of Fish and Wildlife Agencies in 2000.
+Prior to joining the Conservancy, Pat led one of the nation’s preeminent wildlife management departments as director of the Department of Fish, Wildlife and Parks in Montana.
+During his career at MFWP he served as deputy director, Fisheries Division chief and numerous other positions.
+He served as president of the Western Association of Fish and Wildlife Agencies and president of the International Association of Fish and Wildlife Agencies in 2000.

-Pat holds a BS degree from Montana State University and an MS degree from the University of Idaho in Fish and Wildlife Management.
+Pat holds a bachelor’s degree from Montana State University and a master’s degree from the University of Idaho in fish and wildlife management.
 He is an avid cyclist and fisherman.